iamStephenE/Semantic-Segmentation-of-Satellite-Imagery/README.md

 This branch contains Milestone 1 of the project.

-## Milestone 2: Perform Baseline Semantic Segmentation (30 points by 11/6)
+## Milestone 3: Hyperparameter Optimization (30 points due by 11/20)

-Check Docs Folder for Milestone 2 baseline-performance.md .
+Check docs/hyperparameter-optimization.md file for Milestone 3 explanation.